AVIA 342 GPS Navigation

 For information regarding prerequisites for this course, please refer to the Academic Course Catalog.

-Students will focus on learning the Garmin G1000 Flight Management System and how it interfaces with autopilot system for flight in a visual flight rules (VFR) and instrument flight rules (IFR) environment.
-Global positioning is a forefront technology ever improving for advanced standards in general aviation and navigational operations.
+Students will focus on learning the Garmin G1000 Flight Management System and how it interfaces with the autopilot system for flight in a visual flight rules (VFR) and instrument flight rules (IFR) environment.
+Global positioning is a technology at the forefront of ever-improving advanced standards in general aviation and navigational operations.
 Safe and efficient navigation in the international airspace system is highly dependent on understanding the theory, hardware, and software functions of flight management systems that incorporate global positioning.

 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.